Our Expertise

 At the completion of the project, the water quality in surrounding rivers, lakes and drains drastically improved, which in turn delivered significant socio-economic benefits to residents in Hanoi.

-We believe understanding and disclosing nature-related risks and dependencies are crucial for building socio-ecological resilience.
-With a strong governance plan in place, we aim to uplift local and indigenous communities while promoting biodiversity conservation.
+Understanding and disclosing nature-related risks and dependencies are crucial for building socio-ecological resilience.
 Monitoring empirical evidence will serve as valuable assets in showcasing our ESG credentials, which are essential for securing financing and new projects.
-As a digital construction company, Gamuda will integrate technology and innovate ways to align with the TNFD framework.

-For our robust conservation programmes to succeed, we have developed a 3-pronged engagement approach:
+We have developed a 3-pronged engagement approach:

 -